 We saw that people were offered a choice of where they would like to eat their meals.
 Some people chose to eat with their friends in one of the dining rooms, whilst others either ate in the lounge areas or in the privacy of their own room.
 Those who needed additional support were encouraged to eat in the dining room nearest to the kitchen as there was always a member of staff available to support them.
-We observed the lunchtime meal and found that it was a relaxed and social occassion.
+We observed the lunchtime meal and found that it was a relaxed and social occasion.
 Our observations during the lunchtime meal showed that social interaction was promoted by staff.

 One person said, "I like the food here.
 I sometimes forget what I have ordered, but they always make sure I am given something I like."
-We get hot drinks at regular intervals and if I want one at any time I just need to ask.
-One relative told us, "[Family member] is always happy with the choices of meals offered each day and drinks are plentiful."
-Another person told us "The food is okay and there is plenty of it and we get offered drinks and tea all the time, yes the carers would get me a drink whenever I wanted one, most of the carers understand my needs though not all" People had mixed views about the recent change to when they have their main meal.
-The main meal is now served at the end of the day and the mid-day meal usually consists of sandwiches and soup.
-One person told us "I wasn't consulted or asked about the change in meals, one day they just changed over."
-Another person said that they preferred to have a lighter meal in the evening as they felt too full eating their main meal at the end of the day.
-This information was passed onto the manager for their attention.
+We get regular hot drinks and if I want one at any time I just need to ask.
+One relative told us, "[family member] is always happy with the choices of meals offered each day and drinks are plentiful."
+Another person told us "I like the food, it is very good I would rate it 8 or 9 out of 10 and I always get 'seconds' if I ask.
+Also there is always a choice but if I did not like the food they would make me something else."

 Kitchen staff were kept updated by the care staff regarding people's weight gain or loss or any special dietary needs.
 They also confirmed that if people did not like the food that was on offer they would make them something else to eat.
 This was confirmed by our observations during the lunch time meal.
 Snacks, fresh fruit and drinks were available to people throughout the day.
+However we observed some people who lived on Hampden unit had told staff that they did not like the choice of biscuits offered.
+However we saw that on this occasion that no alternative snack or fruit was offered to people.
+This information was passed on to the manager for their attention.
 We saw staff encouraged people who needed some assistance with their fluid intake to drink throughout our inspection.

-People and the relative said and records showed that staff were quick to involve external health care professionals when needed.
+People and the relatives said and records showed that staff were quick to involve external health care professionals when needed.
 One person told us, "They [staff] send for a doctor if they're consider you need one."
-One relative said, "They [Staff] call a doctor whenever the need arises.
+One relative said, "They [staff] call a doctor whenever the need arises.
 They are quick to inform me what is happening."
+One person told us "'I see the GP in the home.
+They arrange all my appointments for me."